thondFX20279/booking-app-client/README.md

 his is a simple web application built with ReactJS and deployed using Netlify.
 The project includes HTML, CSS, and JavaScript files to create a basic platform for booking and managing reservations.

 ## Demo Link
-You can view the demo here: [Admin Dashboard Demo](https://nimble-melomakarona-e9c445.netlify.app/)
+You can view the demo here: [App Demo](https://nimble-melomakarona-e9c445.netlify.app/)
 ## Functionalities
 This project allows users to manage bookings with the following functions: